heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 ### Processing binary data with the Java IO API

 - Most basic type of data processing:
-  1. Open a file
+  1. Open a file.
-  2. Read/write/modify the bytes as they are
+  2. Read/write/modify the bytes as they are.
-  3. Close the file
+  3. Close the file.

 ![bg right:45% w:90%](./images/processing-binary-data.png)

 ### Reading binary data

-- Most simple way is to read byte by byte (not efficient)
+- Most simple way is to read byte by byte (not efficient).
-- `InputStream` and `FileInputStream` classes are used to read binary data
+- `InputStream` and `FileInputStream` classes are used to read binary data.
-- Let's have a look at the code example `BinaryReadFileExample`
+- Let's have a look at the example `BinaryReadFileExample`.

 ![bg right:45% w:90%](./images/processing-binary-data.png)